15 ESSENTIAL tips to save money as a small business

-This, for some reason by most small businesses and start-ups, is overlooked.
+For some reason, this is overlooked by most small businesses and start-ups.
 Second-hand equipment can save you 40%-45% of the original cost of the equipment and works just as well.

 Refurbished computer equipment works perfectly and will keep your initial equipment costs down.
 Our preferred refurbished computer equipment suppliers are:

-It’s a great way to save money as a small business, as it allows you to spend money elsewhere whilst maintaining a high standard of equipment.
+It’s a great way to save money as a small business, allowing you to spend money elsewhere while maintaining a high equipment standard.

 Cut office costs – Embrace remote working.